eemrys/sber-ar-vr-opencv/README.md

 * ```r_vecs[0]``` and ```t_vecs[0]``` are the pose parameters for the marker whose axis is to be drawn.
 Since we only have one marker in this app, we just need to retrieve the first (and only) values of both these vectors.
 If you use several markers in your application, you will need to iterate through the ```marker_ids``` vector, and call this function on each iteration.
 * The last parameter is the length of the axis, in the same unit as ```marker_length``` (usually meters).

-Below images shows the output of this code.
+Below images show the output of this code.

 ![screen3](https://media.githubusercontent.com/media/eemrys/sber-ar-vr-opencv/exercise-2-extrinsic-parameters/media/screen3.png)
 ![screen4](https://media.githubusercontent.com/media/eemrys/sber-ar-vr-opencv/exercise-2-extrinsic-parameters/media/screen4.png)